 The average cost of caring for a child born with spina bifida for life is said to be around $636,000.00.
 This is only an average cost, for many families the total cost may be over $1,000,000.
 The physical and emotional tolls upon the families affected are high as well.

-What is the The Agent Orange Benefits Act in Regards to Spina Bifida
+What is the Agent Orange Benefits Act regarding Spina Bifida?

 The Agent Orange Benefits Act is a law that established a benefits package for children of Vietnam veterans who were born with Spina Bifida, possibly as a result of exposure of one or both parents to herbicides during active service in Vietnam.

 The Agent Orange Benefits Act is authorized by the Department of Veterans Affairs and provides certain benefits to parents of a child born with Spina Bifida including lifetime health care services for Spina Bifida and "any disability associated" with Spina Bifida, and in addition, a monthly allowance from $200 - $1,200, plus Veterans Affairs vocational training and rehabilitation services.

 Veterans Affairs defines Spina bifida as all forms, except Spina Bifida Occulta.
 To apply for these benefits, call the Department of Veterans Affairs at 1-888-820-1756 for more information.

 Currently there is no cure for Spina bifida because the nerve tissue cannot be replaced or repaired.
 Treatment for the variety of effects of may include surgery, medication, and physiotherapy.

 Many individuals with Spina bifida will require assistive devices such as braces, crutches, or wheelchairs.

 Ongoing therapy, medical care, or surgical treatments may be necessary to prevent and manage complications throughout the individual's life.